hse-aml/intro-to-dl/README.md

 ```
 7. If you run many notebooks on Colab, they can continue to eat up memory,
 you can kill them with `! pkill -9 python3` and check with `! nvidia-smi` that GPU memory is freed.

+**Known issues:**
+* No support for `ipywidgets`, so we cannot use fancy `tqdm` progress bars.
+For now, we use a simplified version of a progress bar suitable for Colab.
+* Blinking animation with `IPython.display.clear_output()`.
+It's usable, but still looking for a workaround.